 Duchene lifts Sens over Avs in first game vs Colorado

-Duchene had missed the previous three games due to the birth of his first son.
-He hadn’t played against the Avalanche since being traded to Ottawa in November 2017.
+Duchene had missed the previous three games as his wife Ashley gave birth to the couple’s first son, Beau.
+It was also his fourth game against the Avalanche since being traded to Ottawa in November 2017.
+He also scored twice in Denver on Oct.
+26.

+“It’s a very special feeling,” Duchene said.
+“My main focus coming in today was to just try and meld back into the lineup the best I could and fit in with what the guys had been doing on the road.
+They had been playing so well.”

 Brady Tkachuk, Mark Stone and Ryan Dzingel also scored for the Senators, and Anders Nilsson made 30 saves.
 It was Ottawa’s first win at home since Dec.
 17.